agrigoridou/Tomato-Leaf-Diseases-TensorFlow-Object-Detection/README.md

 </div>

-This repository contains code for detecting tomato leaf diseases using TensorFlow Object Detection API.
+This repository contains code for detecting tomato leaf diseases using TensorFlow Object Detection.
 The project includes scripts to set up the environment, train a custom object detection model using TensorFlow 2.x, convert the trained model to TensorFlow Lite format, and perform inference using the TFLite model.

 ## Installation